 As you can see, the prompt is now

 (testprompt)>, and every time a command finishes, it will show up again.
-If you want a more complicated prompt, try the following:
+If you want a more complicated prompt, try the following (this only works in Bash - it doesn't work in Zsh):

 $ PS1="\n\[\e[0;37m\][\h] \e[0;35m\]\d\e[0m\]\n\[\e[0;31m\]\u\[\e[0;34m\] in \[\e[1;33m\]\w\[\e[m\]\[\e[0;31m\]\n\[\033[35m\]$\[\033[00m\] " [chopin] Wed Apr 08 ubuntu in ~ $